consensusnetworks/graph-starter/README.md

     The commands are repasted below for your convenience:
     ```shell
     cd subgraph

+    # Generate new types
     npm run codegen

+    # Build the mappings
     npm run build

+    # Create the subgraph locally
     npm run create-local

+    # Deploy the subgraph locally
     npm run deploy-local
     ```